Richard Curzon, 2nd Viscount Scarsdale

-Richard Nathaniel Curzon, 2nd Viscount Scarsdale (3 July 1898 – 1977) was an English peer and landowner, a member of the House of Lords for more than fifty years.
+Richard Nathaniel Curzon, 2nd Viscount Scarsdale (3 July 1898 – 19 October 1977), was an English peer and landowner, a member of the House of Lords for more than fifty years.

 Life

 Curzon was the only son of Colonel Alfred Nathaniel Curzon, by his marriage to Henrietta Mary Montagu.
 He was also a nephew of George Curzon, 1st Marquess Curzon of Kedleston, head of the family.

 The young Curzon was educated at Eton and the Royal Military College, Sandhurst, commissioned into the Royal Scots Greys, and saw active service in the final months of the First World War, in France and Belgium, then after the Armistice of November 1918 in Germany, Egypt, Syria, and Palestine.
 In 1923, he was appointed as Honorary Attaché to the British embassy in Rome.

 His uncle's marriage had produced only three daughters, and he was widowed in 1906, leaving Curzon's father as the heir presumptive to the family estates based on Kedleston Hall in Derbyshire and the peerage of Baron Scarsdale.
 His uncle was also given other peerages, and in 1911 was created Viscount Scarsdale, with a special remainder to his father and his father's heirs male.
 In 1917, Marquess Curzon, by now in his late fifties, married secondly Grace Duggan, a rich young widow, hoping for a son and heir, but it was not to be.
-Curzon's father died in 1920, leaving him as the heir presumptive, and on the death of Marquess Curzon in 1925 Richard Nathaniel Curzon became head of the Curzon family.
-His inheritance included Kedleston Hall, the baronetcy created for his ancestor Sir John Curzon (1598–1686), and the new title of Viscount Scarsdale.
+Curzon's father died in 1920, leaving him as the heir presumptive, and on the death of Marquess Curzon in 1925, Richard Curzon became head of the Curzon family.
+His inheritance included Kedleston Hall, the baronetcies created for his ancestor Sir John Curzon (1598–1686), and the new title of Viscount Scarsdale.

 On 14 April 1923, Curzon married firstly Mildred Carson Dunbar, a daughter of William Roland Dunbar.
 They had four daughters and were divorced in 1946.
 On 10 August of that year he married secondly Ottilie Margarete Julie Pretzlik, daughter of Charles Pretzlik and Ottilie Hennig, but had no further children.
 His daughters were: